Obsession (2014 TV series)

-Obsession is a Filipino medical drama series broadcast by TV5 starring Bianca King, Neri Naig, Martin Escudero and Marvin Agustin. which was aired from January 23, 2014 to April 10, 2014, replacing For Love or Money.
+Obsession is a 2014 Philippine television medical drama series broadcast by TV5.
+Directed by Jay Altarejos, it stars Bianca King, Neri Naig, Martin Escudero and Marvin Agustin.
+It aired on the network's evening line up from January 23 to April 10, 2014, replacing For Love or Money and was replaced by Movie Max 5.

 Synopsis

 Bernadette (Neri Naig) falls in love with James (Martin Escudero), but he never loved her.
 Her obsession to James turned her to Ramon (Marvin Agustin), a doctor similarly obsessed to a woman named Vanessa (Bianca King).
 He agreed to change her face according to her desire; unknown to her, the doctor fell madly in love with her that indulged them in dark tendencies.